TiVo/androidx-media/CONTRIBUTING-TIVO.md

 To share code back with Google, use the workflow in [Making Public Changes](#making-public-changes).
 These changes fall into the following categories:

 * _Bug Fixes_ &mdash; The vast majority of what we will do.
 These should first be documented and reproducible.
 Follow Google's template, [bug.md](https://github.com/google/ExoPlayer/tree/release-v2/.github/ISSUE_TEMPLATE/bug.md).
 * _Extension Hooks_ &mdash; these are changes to the core of ExoPlayer that allow us to extend it or to add changes that may or may not be of interest to the community (proprietary DRM like VCAS).
-An example is this change to enable VCAS (c4bb819192271a3650f6764e2c485738ce05081a).
+An example is this change to enable VCAS (Commit [c4bb819](https://github.com/tivocorp/exoplayerprvt/commit/c4bb819192271a3650f6764e2c485738ce05081a)).
 These are a long term liability if we cannot get the code to *upstream* so we should keep these to a minimum.
 * _Non-Proprietary Enhancements_ &mdash; new features for ExoPlayer, for example HLS I-Frame only playlist parsing.
 Here we follow Google's template, [feature_request.md](https://github.com/google/ExoPlayer/tree/release-v2/.github/ISSUE_TEMPLATE/feature_request.md).
 For these it is important to document the design copiously and include Google early and often in the process.
 As an example, look at the enhancement for i-Frame only playlist, [Issue 474](https://github.com/google/ExoPlayer/issues/474)

 ### Private Changes ###